 Planning applications have a straightforward journey to approval.
-Understanding where you are in that process helps you know what responses you can make…
+Understanding where you are in that process helps you know what responses you can make and what to expect.

-- Planning application is submitted to the local planning authority
+- Planning application is submitted to the local planning authority.

-- The application plans, forms, fee and associated documents are checked and validated
+- The application plans, forms, fee and associated documents are checked and validated.

-- Once validated a letter with the determination date is posted to the agent with case officer details and reference number
+- Once validated a letter with the determination date is posted to the agent with case officer details and reference number.

-- The planning authority publicises the application, in the newspaper, on lamp posts, by letter to neighbours and perhaps elsewhere
+- The planning authority publicises the application, in the newspaper, on lamp posts, by letter to neighbours and perhaps elsewhere.

-- Other consultees are informed such as water board, highways etc
+- Other consultees are informed such as water board, highways etc…

-- The public has a few weeks to comment on the application
+- The public has a few weeks to comment on the application.

-- Determination usually begins 2 weeks before the decisions date once all comments are in
+- Determination usually begins 2 weeks before the decisions date once all comments are in.

 Most planning applications are approved.
 But if the application is refused, or the approval has conditions on it, the applicant may appeal against the decision to the Secretary of State.
 If you have only heard about a development you’re concerned about after a planning application has been submitted, don’t delay in getting involved.